Skip to Content

 Most heartbreaking of all there are the piles of people’s belongings – the huge stacks of suitcases, shoes, cups and bowls that people brought with them when they thought they were just being sent away to work and someday they’d be going home.

 Then there are the eerie piles of glasses, wooden legs and human hair.
 Taking people’s clothes, belongings and shaving their hair all helped the Nazis strip them of their humanity.
-But walking along the hut corridors you can see lines of faces looking down at you.
-In the early days of the camp new arrivals were photographed and recorded, until the numbers got too big to keep up.
+But walking along the hut corridors you see lines of faces looking down at you.
+In the early days, new arrivals were photographed, until the numbers got too big to keep up.

 Looking into their eyes, you can see a mixture of fear, horror and defiance.
-Seeing their faces, reading their names, their nationalities, ages and occupations brings humanity back to the people who’ve been dehumanised.
-It helps you to translate abstract numbers into real people.
+Seeing their faces, reading their names, their nationalities, ages and occupations brings humanity back to people who’ve been dehumanised.
+It helps translate abstract numbers into real people.

 Barbed wire strip at Auschwitz I